-Prolactin, as its name implies, is a hormone that promotes lactation in mammals and is responsible for a number of other functions and systems.
-Prolactin is created in the front portion of the pituitary gland, as well as in the uterus, brain, breasts, prostate, adipose tissue, skin and immune cells.
+Prolactin, as its name implies, is a hormone that promotes lactation (breast milk production) in mammals and is responsible for a number of other functions and systems.
+Prolactin is created in the front portion of the pituitary gland in your brain, as well as in the uterus, brain, breasts, prostate, adipose tissue, skin, and immune cells.

 Prolactin is released when a newborn baby suckles at his/her mother's breast, causing the production of milk.
 However, this is just the primary and most well-known purpose of prolactin.

 Prolactin function is still being studied, but research seems to show a variety of purposes for this hormone.
-For instance, it also regulates behavioral function, the immune system, metabolism, reproductive systems and many different bodily fluids.
+For instance, it also regulates behavior, the immune system, metabolism, reproductive systems, and many different bodily fluids.
 This makes it a crucial hormone for overall health and well-being, for both men and women.

 Production of prolactin is controlled by two main hormones: dopamine and oestrogen.
 These hormones send a message to the pituitary gland primarily indicating whether to begin or cease the production of prolactin.
 Dopamine restrains the production of prolactin, while oestrogen increases it.

 For most people, prolactin does its job without a problem, and few are aware of the impact it has on their health.
 Yet some people can struggle with prolactin levels, which can cause a variety of problems.